MileHacker Logo

 Hours & Accessibility

 The main bus station, a central hub, is conveniently in Skopelos Town, close to the port.
 During high season (July-August), buses run frequently, typically every 30-60 minutes during the day.
 Services get an early start (around 7 AM) and continue until late evening (around midnight in peak season).
-In shoulder seasons, frequency decreases but coverage stays good.
-During low season, service is very limited, mainly for local residents.
+During the low season, frequency decreases but coverage stays good.
+During low season, service is highly restricted, mainly for local residents.

 Navigating Buses